 - Increase your lifespan by up to 4-5 years

-Diabetes and blood sugar are a trickier one to nail down than heart disease, though.
+Diabetes and blood sugar are trickier to nail down than heart disease, though.

 Total alcohol abstinence actually increases the risk of diabetes… but so does binge drinking.
 As it turns out, moderate drinking is the perfect sweet spot for reducing your risk of high blood sugar and diabetes.